Protections for my family - Pre 1 April 2008 leaver

-The LGPS provides valuable protections for your family.
-If you die with deferred benefits in the LGPS the following benefits may be payable to any eligible dependants:
+The LGPS gives you valuable protections for your family.
+If you die with deferred benefits in the LGPS any eligible dependants may be paid:

 - A lump sum death grant - paid to the nominees of your choice

-- A temporary Children’s pension for your eligible children
+- A children's pension for your eligible children

 Lump sum death grant

-If you have a deferred benefit, but you die before those benefits are payable, a death grant equal to the value of your lump sum may be paid as a death grant to your nominee(s).
+If you have a deferred benefit, but you die before those benefits are paid, a death grant equal to the value of your lump sum may be paid to your nominee(s).

-You can check your current nominations by logging into your pension account.
+You can check your current nominations by logging into your online pension account.

-If you were married, or had a civil partner at the time of your death, they will be entitled to an ongoing pension which will be paid for the rest of their life.
+If you were married, or had a civil partner at the time of your death, they’ll be entitled to an ongoing pension which will be paid for the rest of their life and will increase each year in line with the cost of living.
+The pension is calculated as 1/160th of your final pay multiplied by the following that your pension is based on:

-For your husband: the pension would be half of your deferred pension, although only membership from 6 April 1988 will be used in the calculation.
-If you have any membership before 6 April 1988, this will not count towards your husband’s pension unless you have already elected for it to do so.
+Opposite sex marriage – male survivor: membership from 6 April 1988.
+If you have any membership before 6 April 1988, this will not count towards their pension unless you’ve already requested this.

 If you left the LGPS before 1 April 1998, different rules can apply if your husband or wife remarries.

-If you have any eligible children at the time of your death, they will be entitled to a temporary children’s pension.
+If you have any eligible children at the time of your death, they will be entitled to a children’s pension and this will increase in line with the cost of living.

 To be eligible, at the date of your death, your children must be: